 The Lady Wine Makers of Les Baux de Provence

-Running mostly east to west Provence’s small Alps – les Alpilles – are a small mountain chain, approximately 30km in length.
+Running mostly from east to west Provence’s small Alps – les Alpilles – are a small mountain chain, approximately 30km in length.
 The highest peak is not quite 500m above sea level, yet this outcropping holds almost mythical status in the region.
-These jagged limestone spires protected our ancient ancestors, in natural caves and knolls.
-Traces of humanity found in the Alpilles have been dated to well before the Celts, Greeks and Romans occupied Glanum.
+These jagged limestone spires protected our ancient ancestors in natural caves and knolls.
+Traces of humanity found in the Alpilles have been dated well before the Celts, Greeks and Romans occupied Glanum.

 The area is perfect for growing wine.
 The vines thrive is a slightly harsh environment with their roots is a well-draining sandy, rocky soil and their leaves grasping at the endless sunshine.
 The frequent winds, and in particular the mistral tends to arrive shortly after a rainfall to dry out the grapes.
 If you are a wine lover, read about the 12 reasons to visit the vineyards of les Baux.

 Who are the winemakers in les Alpilles?